LIMITED TIME OPPORTUNITY: GRANT FUNDS STILL AVAILABLE

 Do you live within the Smoke Control Zone or within the city limits of Deer Park?

 If you answered yes to the above two questions, then you might qualify to save hundreds of dollars to upgrade to a new wood, pellet, or gas freestanding stove or fireplace insert, or a ductless, mini-split-system heat pump.
 Over 600 Spokane-area residents have utilized this program to upgrade their old wood burning stoves/inserts to cleaner, more efficient devices.
+The grant ends in June 2019 or until funds remain, which ever is sooner.

 The boundaries of the Smoke Control Zone are roughly: